LLM Agents for Knowledge Discovery in Atomic Layer Processing: Extended Methods

 \textit{Surfaces} are also defined in a discretized, dimensionless way across the reactor (surface coverage $0 < \theta < 1$).
 They have a molecular weight and a surface density of sites, defined as $\sigma$ (mol/m$^2$).

 A reaction is then defined between precursors and surfaces with reaction rate $k_i$, such that:

 Once $r_i$ is known, the participating species can be updated.
 For example the reaction between molecule C (e.g., trimethylaluminum) and surface sB (OH) will have a specific reaction rate for every position in the reactor.
 This reaction results in the solid S being created with rate $r$.
 It is also possible to define stoichiometries with a reaction.
+The reaction rate $k_i$ can be modeled as an arbitrary, temperature-dependent equation.
+In this case first-order Arrhenius kinetics were used.A

 Once the set of reactions has been modeled, the reactive transport of gaseous species $i$ (precursors and reaction products) can then be modeled with

 and the change in coverage is

 where $r_{ij}$ indexes over all $j$ reactions involving species $i$ and the sign of each $r$ indicates consumption or creation.